pascalcombier/plain-starter/README.md

 plainstarter-x86-64-gui.exe
 ```

-The program [UNIX cat](https://en.wikipedia.org/wiki/Cat_(Unix)) being a command
+The program [UNIX cat](https://en.wikipedia.org/wiki/Cat_(Unix)) is a command
-line program, we will copy `plainstarter-x86-64-console.exe` and rename it into
+line program, so we simply copy `plainstarter-x86-64-console.exe` and rename it
-`lua-cat.exe`.
-When `lua-cat.exe` will start, it will look for the configuration
+into `lua-cat.exe`.
+When `lua-cat.exe` will start, it will look for the
-file `configs/lua-cat.cfg`, then `config/lua-cat.cfg`, and finally
+configuration file `configs/lua-cat.cfg`, then `config/lua-cat.cfg`, and finally
 `lua-cat.cfg`.
 The first configuration file found will be used, the others will
 be ignored.